Eight ways to reuse and upcycle milk jugs

 To make milk jug lanterns, stick a string of colored lights in empty milk jugs.
 No electrician required.

 Irrigate just the roots of a garden by poking holes in a milk jug, and burying it.
 Add water for a slow drip of water to the roots of your plants.
 It's a perfect solution for watering plants when you're away for the weekend.

 Plastic milk jugs make great mini-greenhouses or planters.
 If you leave the neck of the jug on, it's a mini-greenhouse.
 If you cut off the handle and neck of the bottle, you have a planter in which to start plants, or even to let them grow big.

 Cut up a plastic milk jug and label with a permanent marker.
-It's a free and easy way to both upcycle and get yourself some durable plant markers.
+It's a free and easy way to get yourself some durable plant markers.

-Make custom jewelry gift boxes out of plastic milk jugs.
-Read instructions.
+Make custom jewelry gift boxes out of flattened and folded plastic milk jugs.